Spread the love

 • Sourdough Discard

 • We have made this recipe with active sourdough starter and sourdough discard.
-Because the recipe has baking soda and baking powder, it does not need to be active for the final cinnamon rolls to rise.
+If you are making the version with baking soda and baking powder, you can use sourdough discard.
+If making these without baking soda and baking powder, use active sourdough discard.

 • All purpose flour, whole wheat flour, spelt flour work best